There are different rules for minor teen parents and pregnant teens (under 18) and adult teen parents and pregnant teens (18 and 19).

 If you are a minor teen parent or pregnant teen who lives with a parent and your parent is not receiving TAFDC, you can get your own grant but your parent’s income above 200% of the federal poverty level may be counted in figuring eligibility for you and your child.
 See How is grandparent income counted towards the baby of a teen parent?

 If you are a teen parent or pregnant teen living with an adult relative (aunt, uncle, grandparent) who is not your parent and is not receiving TAFDC, the relative’s income and assets do not count.

 Once you turn age 18, you do not have to be included in your parent’s grant and your parent’s income does not count.

-Even if you get your own TAFDC grant, you may not be able to get separate SNAP (food stamp) benefits if you are under age 22 and you live with a parent.
-A parent you live with has to be part of your SNAP household so a parent’s income may make you ineligible.
+Even if you get your own TAFDC grant, you may not be able to get separate SNAP (food stamp) benefits if you are under age 22 and you live with one or both of your parents.
+A parent you live with has to be part of your SNAP household and the parent’s income is counted in figuring your eligibility for SNAP.
 106 C.M.R. § 361.200(A).

 - If you are a minor teen parent receiving TAFDC with other family members, you can choose not to receive TAFDC for your baby.
-106 C.M.R. § 204.305(C).
+106 C.M.R. § 704.320 (B).
 You might want to do this if you are getting child support for the baby.
-DTA Transitions, August 2004, p.
-3. See Who has a choice to be in the assistance unit?
+DTA Transitions, Aug.
+2004, p.
+3. See Who has a choice about whether to be in the assistance unit?